 A VPN works by routing your device’s internet connection through your chosen VPN’s private server rather than your internet service provider (ISP).
 This is so that when you are transmitting data to the internet, it comes from the VPN rather than your computer.

-The VPN acts as an intermediary of sorts as you connect to the internet, hiding your IP address, protecting your identity.
+The VPN acts as an intermediary of sorts as you connect to the internet, hiding your IP address such as 192.168.1.1, protecting your identity.
 Furthermore, if someone intercepts your data, it will be unreadable until it reaches its final destination.

 A VPN creates a private “tunnel” from your device to the internet.
 This hides your vital data through something we call encryption.
 Encryption hides information by transforming it into gibberish.
 This means that no one can read the data without a very strong password, which is known as a key.

 This key essentially breaks the complicated code that your data has been turned into.
 Only your computer and the VPN server know this key.
 We call the process of decoding your data, decryption.
 The process of making encrypted information readable again through the application of the key.